I Quit my Job then I tried Solo Travel

 My first stop was Singapore.
 I was with my boyfriend for two days before I embarked on my solo travel.

 Then, I went to Vietnam to volunteer as an English teacher in a homestay in Hanoi.
-It was a very brief experience, only two weeks (17 days to be exact) but a very memorable one.
+It was a very brief experience, almost three weeks but a very memorable one.
 I met a lot of amazing people and I have a lot of stories that I want to tell you.
 (P.S.
 I will share those stories in a different blog post.)

 I always want to go to the northern part of Vietnam where it is more laid back than the South.
 Based on my research the northern part is more traditional and I was happy to experience their culture with the locals.